-- Cache Plugins: app-level cache plugins such as W3TC and WP Super Cache –not your every day review about these plugins though.
-You’ll learn in details about different types of caching methods such as Disk, Disk:Enhanced, APC, Memcache, Varnish and how to configure for the best of them.
+- Cache Plugins: app-level cache plugins such as W3TC and WP Super Cache –but not your every day review about these plugins.
+You’ll learn in great details about each and every type of caching methods such as Disk, Disk:Enhanced, APC, Memcache, Varnish and how to apply the best configuration for them.

 - Minification Plugins: You’ll learn how to position your scripts and css in the most optimal location for a faster sequential load, besides the traditional minification process via plugins.

-- Image Optimization: first we again let a plugin does optimization and compression for existing images, then we stretch a little further by converting small-sized images into URI data to reduce http requests.
+- Image Optimization: first we again runs a plugin for optimizing on and compressing existing images, then we stretch it a little further by converting small-sized images into URI data.
+This approach reduces http requests.

 - Theme Function Snippets: a collection of modifications that can fine tune the way your WordPress site behaves.